Skip to content

 }

 This example checks if the example_directory directory exists using the is_dir() function.
-If it exists, the rmdir() function is used to remove the directory.
+If it exists, the rmdir() function is used to remove the directory, with error handling to catch failures.

 Conclusion

-The rmdir() function in PHP is a useful function for managing directories in your PHP scripts.
+The rmdir() function provides a straightforward way to remove empty directories in PHP.
 We hope that this article has given you a better understanding of how rmdir() works and how it can be used in your own projects.

 What is the purpose of the rmdir() function in PHP?